 Another tip is while presenting your case, follow up each point with a question that they can only answer yes to.

-For example, in my role, because of my excellent relationships with our vendors (of which we had hundreds), I became the sole person tasked with problem resolution with our vendors, even on accounts that weren’t mine, because I was able to approach them from a place of mutual respect, rather than making it a battle.
+For example, in my role, I’d built excellent relationships with our 3rd party vendors.
+So I became the sole person tasked with problem resolution with these vendors, even on accounts that weren’t mine.
 I was able to get results because I was professional and polite, yet firm.
-Our vendors liked me, and therefore, were willing to work with me to make things right when things went wrong.
+Our vendors liked me and were willing to work with me to make things right when things went wrong.

-So as I was stating my case, I would say things like, “I have a very good relationship with our vendors, which is a huge asset to our company when it comes to problem orders – wouldn’t you agree?”
-(See, there’s a question there that they absolutely can’t say no to).
+So as I stated my case, I said things like, “I have a very good relationship with our vendors, which is a huge asset to our company when it comes to problem orders – wouldn’t you agree?”
+(See, there’s a question there that they can’t say no to).

 Asking several “yes” questions like this in a row gets them nodding their heads, which psychologically puts them in an affirmative frame of mind, right up to the time you ask them for more money.